Professor Jacqueline Dunkley-Bent has vast experience in healthcare provision.

 Jacqueline is currently Head of Maternity, Children and Young People at NHS England and National Maternity Safety Champion for the Department of Health.
 She is also visiting Professor of Midwifery at Kings College London and London South Bank University.

-Her experience has led to her leading and influencing national maternity standards and guidance.
-Jacqueline influences healthcare, nationally and internationally through research, education and publications.
-She is frequently invited to speak at national and international conferences and is a member of the British Journal of Midwifery editorial board and until recently she was an active member of the Maternity and Newborn Forum at the Royal Society of Medicine.
+Her experience has seen her leading and influencing national maternity standards and guidance.
+She also influences healthcare, nationally and internationally through research, education and publications and is frequently invited to speak at national and international conferences.
+She is a member of the British Journal of Midwifery editorial board and until recently was an active member of the Maternity and Newborn Forum at the Royal Society of Medicine.

-In 2014 she had the privilege of receiving the HSJ, BME Pioneers award and in 2015 she was selected from over 100 nominations for inclusion on Nursing Times’ Leaders 2015 list that celebrates nurses and midwives who are pioneers, entrepreneurs and inspirational role models in their profession.
+In 2014 she received the HSJ, BME Pioneers award and in 2015 she was selected from over 100 nominations for inclusion on Nursing Times’ Leaders 2015 list that celebrates nurses and midwives who are pioneers, entrepreneurs and inspirational role models in their profession.